bapanapalligopi/security_topics/OWASP/A04:2021 – Insecure Design.md

 - **Example:** Implement an API rate limit that restricts users to 100 requests per minute to prevent a DoS attack.

----

-### **Conclusion**

-By implementing the above practices, you can proactively reduce the risk of insecure design in your applications.
-The key is to integrate security throughout the software development lifecycle, leveraging secure design patterns, threat modeling, secure coding practices, and security testing at every stage.
-Secure design should not be an afterthought, but a core part of your development process, ensuring that applications are both functional and secure from the outset.
 ### **Example Attack Scenarios: Insecure Design and Flaws**

 #### **Scenario #1: Insecure Credential Recovery Process**